Fufu: In Nigeria

 In Nigeria, fufu or akpu is a popular food made from fresh or fermented cassava.
-The Nigerian version of Fufu differs from that of Ghana's; however, it remains a staple food in both countries.
-In Nigeria, cassava-based fufu, commonly referred to as akpu, originated primarily among the Igbo people of southeastern Nigeria and various ethnic groups in the South-South region.
+The Nigerian version of fufu differs from that of Ghana's; however, it remains a staple food in both countries.
+In Nigeria, cassava-based fufu, referred to as akpu (Igbo), is common among various ethnic groups in Nigeria.
 Its preparation and consumption are deeply embedded in the cultural and culinary practices of these communities.
-However, over time, fufu has been adopted by numerous other Nigerian ethnic groups, each incorporating it into their diets with localized variations in preparation and accompanying soups.
 The preparation of Yoruba fufu differs slightly from other ethnic groups.
 It is made from fermented cassava of which the soft pieces are sieved.
 The starchy remains are boiled and stirred with a wooden rod until it turns into dough.
 Akpu, properly punctuated as akpụ in Igbo, is the Igbo word for cassava.
 Requiring several days to make, akpu is often eaten with egusi soup.
 Akpu is traditionally made by peeling and washing raw cassava until it is white.
 The cassava is soaked in water for 3–4 days to ferment and become soft.
 It is then filtered with a porous calabash or sieve.
 Excess water is quickly drained by pouring the wet paste into a sack, upon which is placed a heavy and flat item (e.g., a plank and brick).
 The paste is then pounded and molded into large balls and simmered for 30–60 seconds, after which it is thoroughly pounded to remove lumps, molded again into smaller balls, boiled for 15–20 minutes, and then pounded until smooth.
-It is popular throughout Nigeria, particularly in the South-East and South-South.

 In the Caribbean

-In Caribbean nations with substantial populations of West African origin (such as Cuba, Jamaica, the Dominican Republic, Haiti and Puerto Rico), plantains, cassava or yams are mashed with other ingredients.
+In Caribbean nations with substantial populations of West African origin (such as Cuba, the Dominican Republic, Haiti and Puerto Rico), plantains, cassava or yams are mashed with other ingredients.